 What sets first-generation students apart from non-first-generation students?

 First-generation students' parents/guardians have not completed a four-year degree.
 The first-gen identity can signal certain areas in which a student may need additional support.
 National data suggests that many first-generation students do not have as strong of supports and insights into college as their non-first-generation counterparts because their parents do not have their own experiences and understanding to share about completing a four-year degree.
 First-generation students can benefit from extra supports from their college/university while transitioning into and navigating the college experience.
 However, first-generation is not an identity that means students are unprepared; rather, many first-generation students have a significant drive and passion for education and aspire to support and bring pride to their families.
 Many first-generation students bring different types of expertise to the college environment and add to the diversity of the campus.

 Who can I contact if I have questions about being a first-generation college student at CSB/SJU?

-First-generation students can reach out to First-Generation Student Services, the First-Generation Organization, Intercultural and International Student Services, or any connection you have on campus can direct you to a resource.
+First-generation students can reach out to the First-Generation Organization, Multicultural Student Services, or any connection you have on campus can direct you to a resource.